bryantx24/manifest/readme.md

     lunch
     make -jx otapackage

-x is the number of your cpu processors + 1.
+x is the number of your cpu processors + 1, basically.

 ## Thanks ##